If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 If your digestion isn’t great and/or you’re worried about gut health or food intolerances causing “inflammation,” bring the power of eating psychology to your plate.
 As a Nutrition Therapy Practitioner (NTP), I was trained back in 2012 to support clients through an elimination diet as the “gold standard” to find out what foods may be causing your […]Read More

-Why Am I Craving Carbs, Sugar?
+Why Am I Craving Carbs and Sugar?

 10 Benefits of Intuitive Eating

 What are the ten benefits of Intuitive Eating?
 Learn the benefits of Intuitive Eating and how they can help you establish a healthy relationship with food and your body.
 1. No more dieting The first principle of Intuitive Eating is Reject the Diet Mentality.
 Why is this so important?
-Diets have taught you not to listen to […]Read More
+Diets have taught you to not listen to […]Read More

 The anti-diet is called Intuitive Eating